facebook/winterfell/crypto/README.md

 ## Merkle
 [Merkle](src/merkle) module contains an implementation of a Merkle tree which supports batch proof generation and verification.
 Batch proofs are based on the Octopus algorithm described [here](https://eprint.iacr.org/2017/933).

 When the crate is compiled with `concurrent` feature enabled, Merkle tree construction will be done using multiple threads (usually, as many threads as there are logical cores on the machine).
-Number of threads can be configured via `RAYON_NUM_THREADS` environment variable.
+The number of threads can be configured via `RAYON_NUM_THREADS` environment variable.

 License
 -------